Greater Dallas Community Development Corporation CDC

-The Greater Dallas Community Development Corporation follows a bottom-up approach; It is run by community members or local groups like churches and civic associations.
+Harvest Christian University's Community Development Corporation follows a bottom-up approach; It is run by community members or local groups like churches and civic associations.
 In fact, a key feature of CDC is the inclusion of community representatives in their governing/advisory boards.
 The CDC act independently, the rule of thumb is at least one third of the board is comprised of local residents.

-Greater Dallas Community Development Corporation may also apply for funding through intermediary organizations (like the Local Initiative Support Corporation and NeighborWorks America nationally and local organizations like Pittsburgh's Neighborhood Allies) that receive government resources and then allocate funding to community groups
+The University through Greater Dallas Community Development Corporation may also apply for funding through intermediary organizations (like the Local Initiative Support Corporation and NeighborWorks America nationally and local organizations like Pittsburgh's Neighborhood Allies) that receive government resources and then allocate funding to community groups